kendog/coalman/README.md

 Coleman is an open-source file management, zipping and distribution microservice written in Python and Flask.

-* Built-in CMS and scalable taging system
+* Light-weight CMS with scalable taging system
 * Create zip packages for distribution
-* S3 Integration (Incomplete)
 * Email notifications
 * APIs with JWT Authentication